What Is Ketamine?

 Ketamine shows to rapidly resolve these abnormalities and lead to a normalization in the connectivity pattern.
 The extent of connectivity changes after ketamine also appears to be proportional to the clinical response to the treatment.

-Basically, ketamine-assisted psychotherapy creates a cascade of healing and change, starting with your brain’s neuronal network.
+Basically, ketamine-assisted psychotherapy can create a cascade of positive changes, starting with your brain’s neuronal network.

 Understanding How the Brain Works